Queensland Travel Declaration Direction (No. 6)

 Note: Information about quarantine free flights is available from the Australian Department of Home Affairs: https://covid19.homeaffairs.gov.au/new-zealand-safe-travel-zone.
 Determinations about quarantine-free flights are made by the relevant airline.

-Queensland Border Declaration Pass has the same meaning as under the Interstate Travellers Direction or its successor.
+Queensland Border Declaration Pass has the same meaning as under the Border Restrictions Direction (No.58) or its successor.

 Queensland Travel Declaration see paragraphs 5 to 8.